farlee2121/FsSpec/doc/ducks/2022-06-21 Length specs.md

 There is a lot more in System.Collections that I realized: Generic,Immutable, Concurrent, readonly, specialized, sets, queues, map, dictionary, etc

+A: Delegates, like Func or FsharpFunc, do not have a "free" type parameter.
+And cannot be passed for stronger typing over a method info

+Q: Could I replace a type parameter to remake a generic method as a different type?
+- A: it appears no. Once "MakeGenericMethod()" is applied and the method becomes a delegate, then there is no tracing back to the generic.
+It has become a new type

+PROBLEM: The strategy either has to match on a more limited type, or has to handle all collection types under one strategy, else only the first assignable strategy will match

 ## TODO